VTool-R1/VTool-R1/README.md

 # Introduction

-We introduce VTool-R1, the first framework that trains VLMs to generate multimodal chains of thought by interleaving text and intermedi- ate visual reasoning steps.
+We introduce VTool-R1, one of the first frameworks that trains VLMs to generate multimodal chains of thought by interleaving text and intermediate visual reasoning steps.
 VTool-R1 integrates Python-based visual editing tools into the RFT process, enabling VLMs to learn when and how to generate visual reasoning steps that benefit final reasoning.
-Trained with outcome-based re- wards tied to task accuracy, our approach elicits strategic visual tool use for reasoning without relying on process-based supervision.
-Exper- iments on structured visual question answer- ing over charts and tables show that VTool-R1 enhances reasoning performance by teaching VLMs to "think with images" and generate mul- timodal chain of thoughts with tools.
+Trained with outcome-based rewards tied to task accuracy, our approach elicits strategic visual tool use for reasoning without relying on process-based supervision.
+Experiments on structured visual question answering over charts and tables show that VTool-R1 enhances reasoning performance by teaching VLMs to "think with images" and generate multimodal chain of thoughts with tools.

 ![alt text](vtool_example.png) Figure 2: Qualitative Example from VTool-R1 (3B): The Model Successfully Integrates Intermediate Visual Steps.